malvikasharan/Alignment_Algorithm_Demo/README.md

 **Demo file**

 - [Jupyter Notebook](https://github.com/malvikasharan/Alignment-Algorithms/blob/master/homage_to_alignment%20algorithms.ipynb)
-  - Access them on [NBviewer](https://nbviewer.jupyter.org/github/malvikasharan/Alignment_Algorithm_Demo/blob/master/homage_to_alignment%20algorithms.ipynb) and Binder: [https://gke.mybinder.org/v2/gh/malvikasharan/Alignment_Algorithm_Demo/master](https://gke.mybinder.org/v2/gh/malvikasharan/Alignment-Algorithms/master).
+  - You can access them online by using [NBviewer](https://nbviewer.jupyter.org/github/malvikasharan/Alignment_Algorithm_Demo/blob/master/homage_to_alignment%20algorithms.ipynb) for a non-interactive version of the notebook, and [Binder](https://gke.mybinder.org/v2/gh/malvikasharan/Alignment-Algorithms/master) for an interactive version of the notebook in your browser.

 **Related files**